 “Play like a champion today.”

-TL;DR; Walter Gonzalez could offer to Enterprenuer readers?:
+TL;DR: Walter Gonzalez could offer to Enterprenuer readers?

 You can do anything if you have the right people around you and the drive for success.
+Your ideas must be more extensive and more complicated to grow a business.

 Amazon is changing retail.
 Brands have a tremendous opportunity to succeed with an existing customer base.
+This gives small businesses and entrepreneurs an advantage over generic brands.